Jung-ho Kang

-Jung-ho Kang (Korean: 강정호; [kaŋ.dʑʌŋ.ɦo]; born April 5, 1987) is a South Korean professional baseball third baseman who is a free agent.
-He previously played in the KBO League for the Hyundai Unicorns and Nexen Heroes.
-He also played for the Pittsburgh Pirates of Major League Baseball.
+Jung-ho Kang (Korean: 강정호; [kaŋ.dʑʌŋ.ɦo]; born April 5, 1987) is a South Korean former professional baseball third baseman.
+He played in the KBO League for the Hyundai Unicorns and Nexen Heroes, as well as in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Early life

 While attending Gwangju Jeil High School, Kang's main position was catcher.
 In 2004, Kang was selected for the South Korean national under-18 team as a third baseman and was part of the team that won bronze at the World Junior Baseball Championship.
 In 2005, Kang helped Gwangju Jeil High School win the Golden Lion Flag Championship, winning the Outstanding Pitcher Award and the RBI title.

 Professional career

 Hyundai Unicorns

 Kang was drafted by the Hyundai Unicorns in the second round of the 2006 Korea Baseball Organization (KBO) First-Year Player Draft.
 Kang struggled to make an impact in his first two seasons.
 In his rookie season, he played 10 games and batted .150.
 He struck out eight times in 21 plate appearances.
 In 2007, he appeared in 20 games and hit .133.